 It happens to everyone eventually.
 You’re getting ready for a night out, and you reach for your favorite shirt or dress and immediately notice a nasty stain front and center.
 Panic sets in as you contemplate how to get it out in time for your reservations.
-While your chances of removing the stain in a last-minute pinch are slim, the good news is that there are many tough stains that dry cleaning can easily remove, even if you don’t have time to pre-treat them.
+While your chances of removing the stain in a last-minute pinch are slim, you may be wondering about the best options for removing the stains.
+Can a dry cleaner remove stains?
+There are many tough stains that dry cleaning can easily remove, even if you don’t have time to pre-treat them.
 Read on to learn the four common clothing stain categories that are no match for your local dry cleaning pro.

 Can Dry Cleaning Remove Stains?